-Private sector development South Caucasus
+Private sector development and vocational training, South Caucasus

-Title: Private sector development South Caucasus
+Title: Private sector development and vocational training, South Caucasus

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)